Appdynamics/flutter-plugin/README.md

 Replace `<YOUR_APP_KEY>` with the app key of your mobile application.

-This is like you would instrument any other iOS application.
-If you use AppDynamics OnPrem or SaaS and your controller is based in EMEA or APAC, [make sure to set the right collectorURL and screenshotURL](https://docs.appdynamics.com/display/PRO45/Instrument+an+iOS+Application#InstrumentaniOSApplication-step3InitializetheAgent).
+If you use AppDynamics OnPrem or SaaS and your controller is based in EMEA or APAC, [make sure to set the right collectorURL and screenshotURL](https://docs.appdynamics.com/display/latest/Instrument+an+iOS+Application#InstrumentaniOSApplication-step3InitializetheAgent).

-If necessary follow the official documentation to [customize the instrumentation](https://docs.appdynamics.com/display/PRO45/Customize+the+iOS+Instrumentation).
+If necessary follow the official documentation to [customize the instrumentation](https://docs.appdynamics.com/display/latest/Customize+the+iOS+Instrumentation).

 Your iOS application is now instrumented and you should see data appear in the AppDynamics controller.

 # Usage

 Out of the box the AppDynamics agent will deliver some information like session count, screenshots (iOS only), etc. To enrich your instrumentation you can leverage the API that comes with this plugin.
-This API tries to be as close as possible to the [iOS](https://docs.appdynamics.com/display/PRO45/Customize+the+iOS+Instrumentation) and [android](https://docs.appdynamics.com/display/PRO45/Customize+the+Android+Instrumentation) APIs:
+This API tries to be as close as possible to the [iOS](https://docs.appdynamics.com/display/latest/Customize+the+iOS+Instrumentation) and [android](https://docs.appdynamics.com/display/latest/Customize+the+Android+Instrumentation) APIs:

 ## Collect Additional Types of Data